zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 - `ZOWE_JAVA_HOME`:  The path where 64 bit Java 8 or later is installed.
 Defaults to `/usr/lpp/java/J8.0_64`.
 - `ZOWE_EXPLORER_HOST`: The hostname of where the explorer servers are launched from.
 Defaults to running `hostname -c`.

 When you run the configuration script for the first time, the script attempts to locate environment variables.
-The configuration script creates a files named `.zowe_profile` that resides in the current user's home directory and adds lines that specify the values of the environment variables to the file.
-The next time you run the install script, it uses the same values in this file to avoid having to define them each time a runtime is configured.

-Each time you run the configuration script, it retrieves environment variable settings in the following ways.
-- When the `.zowe-profile` file exists in the home directory, the install script uses the values in this file to set the environment variables.
-- When the `.zowe-profile` file does not exist, the configuration script checks if the `.profile` file exists in the home directory.
-If it does exist, the install script uses the values in this file to set the environment variables.
-The install script does not update or execute the `.profile` file.

-You can create, edit, or delete the `.zowe_profile` file (as needed) before each install to set the variables to the values that you want.
-We recommend that you *do not* add commands to the `.zowe_profile` file, with the exception of the `export` command and shell variable assignments.

 **Notes:**
 - If you wish to set the environment variables for all users, add the lines to assign the variables and their values to the file `/etc/profile`.
 - If the environment variables for `ZOWE_ZOSMF_PATH`, `ZOWE_JAVA_HOME` are not set and the install script cannot determine a default location, the install script will prompt for their location.
 The install script will not continue unless valid locations are provided.
 - Ensure that the value of the `ZOWE_EXPLORER_HOST` variable is accessible from a machine external to the z/OS environment thus users can log in to Zowe from their desktops.
-When there is no environment variable set and there is no `.zowe_profile` file with the variable set, the install script will default to the value of `hostname -c`.
+When there is no environment variable set, the install script will default to the value of `hostname -c`.
 In this case, ensure that the value of `hostname -c` is externally accessible from clients who want to use Zowe as well as internally accessible from z/OS itself.
-If not accessible, then set an environment variable with `ZOWE_EXPLORER_HOST` set to the correct host name, or create and update the `.zowe_profile` file in the current user's home directory.
+If not accessible, then set an environment variable with `ZOWE_EXPLORER_HOST` set to the correct host name.
 - Ensure that the value of the `ZOWE_IPADDRESS` variable is set correctly for your system.
 This should be the IP address of your z/OS system which is externally accessible from clients who want to use Zowe.
 This is particularly important for zD&T and cloud systems, where `ping` or `dig` on z/OS would return a different IP address from the one that external clients would use to access z/OS.

 ### Configuration variables